|Posted on 13 December, 2018 at 16:45|

 By talking with a mental health professional, many people have found that their quality of living has improved.
-This can be a small increase or being completely transformed – the spectrum of help provided through psychotherapy is vast and can be very long-term.
+This can be a small increase or completely transformative — the spectrum of help provided through psychotherapy is vast and can be long-term.

-• Their emotional difficulties and problems making simply living life from day to day a chore and seem impossible.
+- Experiencing emotional difficulties and problems which make day to day life a chore and seem impossible.

-• The behaviours brought about by these emotions damage their relationships, either through withdrawal or aggression.
+- The behaviours brought about by these emotions damage relationships, either through withdrawal or aggression.

-• They have no one else to turn to and an outside source of help is the safest option.
+- With no one else to turn to an outside source of help is the safest option.

 Is psychotherapy effective?